LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 predicates: ISO Prolog standard predicates and directives not built-in in the target Prolog compiler and Logtalk specific predicates.

-Logtalk already includes ready to use adapter files for most academic and commercial Prolog compilers.
+Logtalk already includes ready-to-use adapter files for most academic and commercial Prolog compilers.
 If an adapter file is not available for the compiler that you intend to use, then you need to build a new one, starting from the included ``template.pl`` file.
 Start by making a copy